-Many arguments are heard in favor of incentives.
+Reflecting this diversity of concerns, many arguments are heard in favor of incentives.
 A common theme is the idea that some incentive will generate positive external benefits by at least partly correcting a 'market failure' which is leading, in the absence of government intervention, to too little of an activity being undertaken.
 Many such cases can be thought of as ones in which the activity generates a positive 'externality': a benefit to someone other than those determining its level.
 In such cases, in looking only to their private interests, decision makers will undertake too little of it.

 In practice, incentives are often offered in order to attract (or retain) inward investment and/or tax base.
-While a case can indeed be made to tax more mobile activities less heavily than immobile, this needs to be applied with great caution.
-The fundamental obstacles to foreign direct investment, for instance, may lie in non-tax considerations, and FDI as such does not necessarily generate external benefits: it might, for instance, simply displace domestic investment also creates implementation challenges, may result in distortions of competition (see remarks on P1.2) and may make it harder to resist other calls for preferential treatment.
-Account also needs to be taken of the strategic and other considerations addressed in Principle 3, including not least the possibility that appropriate coordination between jurisdictions may ultimately serve their interests better than competition between them.
+While a case can indeed be made to tax more mobile activities less heavily than immobile, this needs to be done with great caution.
+The fundamental obstacles to foreign direct investment, for instance, may lie in non-tax considerations, and FDI as such does not necessarily generate external benefits.
+It might, for instance, simply displace domestic investment or simply have little impact on the domestic economy.

+Differential tax treatment also creates implementation challenges, may result in distortions of competition (see remarks on P1.2) and may make it harder to resist other calls for preferential treatment.
+Account also needs to be taken of the strategic and other considerations addressed in Principle 3, including not least the possibility that appropriate coordination between jurisdictions may ultimately serve their interests better than unlimited competition between them.